Azure-Samples/video-analyzer-csharp/src/video-export/README.md

 Once you have the setup ready with necessary configuration, now is the time to run the sample program:

+- Start a debugging session.
+You can set this project as default project to run on hitting F5 by modifying the launch.json and tasks.json files in .vscode folder.
+Alternatively, go to TERMINAL window in the Visual Studio Code, navigate using cd src/video-export.
+Type commands `dotnet build` and `dotnet run` to compile and run the program respectively.
-- Start a debugging session (hit F5).
-You will start seeing some messages printed in the TERMINAL window denoting topology and pipeline job creation.
+- You will start seeing some messages printed in the TERMINAL window denoting topology and pipeline job creation.
 If the job is successful, you can go to portal to playback the recording.
 - Login to [Azure portal](https://portal.azure.com/), go to the Azure Video Analyzer account being used for this project.
 - Click on Videos blade and choose the video recording created.
 Default video recording name is **PipelineJob-1-camera-001** stored in variable `PipelineExportedVideoName` in line 44.
 - Go back to Visual Studio Code TERMINAL window and press enter to cleanup the resources including pipeline job and batch topology.
 The exported recording is persisted.